ajstarna/SemaPhoR/Src/README.md

 ./script_GeneralFeatures.py [-d] [-p]
 - Featurizes and classifies the Algonquian language pairs based on the general features and model.
-- Use the -p argument for parallelizing.
+- Use the -p argument for parallelizing (recommended).
 Otherwise, it is run sequentially and takes longer.
 - See note above in script_GeneralModel about turning on word vector features.
   It is critical that the same feature set is used for training the model as is for testing pairs. i.e. to use word vector features in this script, remove all occurrences of "-y wordNet" when calling ./runGeneralFeaturizerOnLangDicts.py